rhysd/vim.wasm/wasm/README.md

 be generated.
 Please host this directory on web server and access to `index.html`.

 Files are formatted by [prettier](https://prettier.io/).

-## Logging

-To enable all debug logs, please set a query parameter `debug=1` to the URL.

-**Note:** Debug logs in C sources are not controlled by the query parameter.
-It is controlled `GUI_WASM_DEBUG` preprocessor macro.

-## Performance

-To enable performance trancing, please set a query parameter `perf=1` to the URL.
-After Vim exits (e.g. `:qall!`), it dumps performance measurements in DevTools console as tables.

-**Note:** For performance measurements, please ensure to use release build.
-Measuring with debug build does not make sense.

-**Note:** Please do not use `debug=1` at the same time.
-Outputting console logs in DevTools slows application.

-**Note:** 'Vim exits with status N' dialog does not show up not to prevent performance measurements.

 ## Notes